Ancient Near East

 Reactions (500 pts.; 10 x 50 pts. each): Due at the beginning of the class period following the end of each Section (see Syllabus for the due-dates of individual Reactions).

 A Reaction is a two-page summary and analysis of one of the articles which I have placed on electronic reserve (click here to access electronic reserve).
 It must be properly formatted (see Section 18 of The Writing Guide) and follow the strictures of style explicated in Sections 1-20 of The Writing Guide.
 A word count must be appended to the end of the Reaction consisting of at least 500 words.
-At the top of each Reaction should be three single-spaced lines with the following information: on the first line, the student's name; on the second, the article being reviewed; and on the third, the Section of the class and the date on which the Reaction was turned in.
+At the top of each Reaction should be three single-spaced lines with the following information: on the first line, the student's name; on the second, the type of project and section of the class (e.g. Reaction 2), along with the title of the article being reviewed; and on the third, the date on which the Reaction was turned in.
 The rest of the Reaction should be double-spaced and there should be no title or title page.
 Any Reaction which does not conform to the standards of The Writing Guide will be returned for no credit.
 In such an instance, students MUST meet in person with me to discuss why the Reaction received no credit before another Reaction will be accepted.
 Please bring the Reaction (the one with my comments) to our meeting.

 A Reaction should spend at least one full page paraphrasing—not quoting! (see Section 19 of The Writing Guide)—the material and argument of the article under review and another full page analyzing and evaluating the merit of the author's argument.
 These sections should be clearly designated as such in the Reaction (i.e. write "Summary" at the top of the summary and "Analysis" at the top of the analysis).
 In the Analysis portion of the Reaction, you should focus on the content of the article (i.e. the author's point) over its style or how well it "teaches" the facts.
 In this half of the Reaction, you may also use the first person to express your opinion of the article, though you should avoid this wherever possible and keep first-person forms (I, me, my, we, us, our, etc.) to a minimum.
 Often students have found it useful to compare the article which they're reading for the Reaction to the approach taken to the same material in our textbook (or articles reviewed for earlier Reactions) and look for contrasting opinions, thereby illuminating differences which allow them to advocate one side in an argument.
 Reactions will be assessed for the completeness and incisiveness of the writer's understanding and commentary of the article under consideration.
 Credit may be reduced for errors of style or misapprehension/misstatement of fact, as well as an unconvincing expression of opinion.
 Students may do only one Reaction per Section of the class.